 Day 4: Day Trip to Cinque Terre/ Vacation Doomsday

 Things started off well.
 We’re all really good at getting up and at ’em and out the door at a specific time.
 Even if that specific time is long before the sun comes up.
-Despite how early it was and how little sleep we got, it was actually quite magical to see the big square surrounding the Duomo Cathedral completely empty, while knowing in a matter of a couple hours it would be filled with tourists, street vendors, and really sad looking carriage horses all tacked up to cart around tourists in the sweltering heat, and an equal number of people standing around protesting them.
+Despite how early it was and how little sleep we got, it was actually quite magical to see the big square surrounding the Duomo Cathedral completely empty, while knowing in a matter of a couple hours it would be filled with tourists, street vendors, and really sad looking carriage horses all tacked up to cart around tourists in the sweltering heat, as well as an equal number of people standing around protesting them.
 But I digress.

 If you’re planning your own trip to Italy, this website is a good place to start to research train routes and timetables.

 The only goal set for the day was to visit the beautifully picturesque town of Manarola.
 When you see instagram pictures of Cinque Terre, I would estimate 92% of them are taken in Manarola.
 In hindsight, we should have planned more.
 What I’ve learned over the years from traveling with couples is everyone is usually too polite to speak up on the spot about what they do or don’t want to do, so often you end up making no decisions at all and waste time, or someone is forced to make a game time decision that half of the group doesn’t really care for, but everyone just suffers in silence.
+People make fun of me for my itineraries, but the major benefit is that everyone contributes to the plan, so everyone has a say in it, plus everyone knows the plan, so it takes out a lot of guess work that happens on the ground once you’re there.

-When we hopped off the train at La Spezia Centrale we were met with a little preview of things to come.
+When we hopped off the train at La Spezia Centrale, we were met with a little preview of things to come.
 It was a bit chaotic, but after waking up from our train naps and gathering our bearings, we found the right line to grab all-day passes (16 euro a piece) for the Cinque Terre Train.
 Each hop on the train is 4 euro, so it made sense to get the unlimited day-pass.

 Then off we went to the first pit stop, which was Riomaggiore, or as we call it “rigamarole.”
-We were pretty hangry, so our plan was to find a breakfast spot, and then do a little research over some mimosas and fine tune our game plan now that we knew exactly how much time we had to play with.
+We were pretty hangry, so our plan was to find a breakfast spot, and then do a little research over some mimosas and fine tune our game plan, now that we knew exactly how much time we had to play with.
 It was around 10am by the time we made the short little train hop to “rigamarole,” which happens to be the first village stop on the train route.

 At this hour, and because we were only on the train for one short leg, we were still blissfully unaware of the unmitigated misery that would eventually be contained in these old sweatboxes on rails.
-Sure, we could clearly see that this Cinque Terre train was old, and lacked air conditioning, but it wasn’t crowded, and again, we were only on it for a few minutes to get to the first stop.
+Sure, we could clearly see that this Cinque Terre train was outdated, and lacked air conditioning, but it wasn’t crowded, and again, we were only on it for a few minutes to get to the first stop.
 The nightmare would rear its ugly head a little later.

 We got to Riomaggiore and after making our way in the sweltering heat from the platform to what seemed to be the main part of the tiny village, we began our search for a place to eat.
 After not seeing anything that looked open, or able to accommodate four people, we noticed a larger restaurant up on the edge of a cliff that looked promising and others were making the hike up there, so we followed.
-After a sweat inducing little jaunt uphill, we were immediately defeated with a closed sign (or whatever the word is in Italian).
+After a sweat inducing trek uphill, we were immediately defeated with a closed sign (or whatever the word is in Italian).

 We had stopped at this village because there’s a hiking trail to the next village, Manarola, which was really the only thing we absolutely wanted to see.
 But naturally, the hiking trail was closed, which soon became the running theme here.